doums/nnnvi/README.md

 All arguments are optional.

 #### `nnn_options`
-A string or a list of string: the nnn command line options.
+A string or a list of string: the nnn command line options (see `man nnn`).

 #### `path`
 A string: a path from which to open nnn.